-Niece Waidhofer Dresses In Black-And-Red Skintight Dress And Killer Heels: ‘Elizabeth Bathottery’
+Niece Waidhofer Dresses In Black-And-Red Skintight Dress And Killer Heels: 'Elizabeth Bathottery'

 Instagram model and cosplay sensation Niece Waidhofer sizzled in her latest update shared with her 2.6 million followers.
-The update, which was posted on Friday, January 8, showed the celebrity rocking a skintight gown and insanely high heels as she declared in the caption that she was “Elizabeth Bathottery.”
+The update, which was posted on Friday, January 8, showed her rocking a skintight gown and insanely high heels as she declared in the caption that she was "Elizabeth Bathottery."

-For those unaware, she was referring to Countess Elizabeth Báthory de Ecsed, a Hungarian noblewoman listed in the Guinness World Records as the world’s most prolific serial killer, although, her precise number of victims is open for debate.
-However, one number that has been thrown around was 650 victims.
+For those unaware, she was referring to Countess Elizabeth Báthory de Ecsed, a Hungarian noblewoman listed in the Guinness World Records as the world's most prolific serial killer.
+One source claims she allegedly killed 650 victims.

-While the Instagram sensation may have referred to dressing like the serial killer known to favor women and bathing in their blood after slaughtering them, considering that Elizabeth Báthory was born in 1590, it was highly unlikely that she wore anything as scandalous as what Niece chose.
+While the celebrity may have referred to dressing like the countess, it was highly unlikely that she wore anything as scandalous as what Niece chose, considering she was born in 1590.

-The celebrity wore a long-sleeved dress that plunged down low in the front and showed off plenty of her ample cleavage.
-It hugged Niece’s enviable curves and ended just above her knees.
+Niece wore a long-sleeved dress that plunged down low in the front and showed off plenty of her ample cleavage.
+It hugged her enviable curves and ended just above her knees.
 The back also featured a stunning red streak that had black lacing over it so that the outfit could be pulled in tight or loosened as required.

-On her feet, she wore strappy black heels that tied up with ribbon at her ankles.
+On her feet, she wore strappy black heels that tied up with ribbons at her ankles.
 The soles of her shoes were the same bright shade of red as in her gown.
-Standing in front of a full-length mirror, her fans could catch both the front and back view of the alluring outfit.
+Her fans could catch both the front and back view of the alluring outfit as she stood in front of a full-length mirror.

-Niece’s followers were quick to respond after she posted the image.
-Within one day, the photo had already garnered an impressive 83,100 likes and more than 830 comments from her dedicated supporters.

-“Just Perfect,” wrote the fellow Instagram sensation Ekaterina Novikova, also known as Killer_Katrin.
+Niece's followers were quick to respond after she posted the image.
+Within one day, the photo had already garnered an impressive 83,100 likes and more than 830 comments from her dedicated supporters."Just Perfect," wrote fellow Instagram sensation Ekaterina Novikova, also known as Killer_Katrin.

-“You’re Serial-sly Killing me with these captions..
-I’ll see myself out,” a fan joked in the comments section.
+"You're Serial-sly Killing me with these captions..
+I'll see myself out," a fan joked.

 "That is a killer dress," another user gushed.